 You will most likely run into issues of not being able to use an item as a UI element or a button when creating flows.
 The Send Mouse Click action is a good option to solve these issues.

-Let’s hop on to the Power Automate Desktop and use the flow from the last video that I did on launching a new browser, called the Testing flow.
+Let’s look at the Power Automate Desktop and use the flow from the last video that I did on how to launch a new browser, called the Testing flow.

 To start, click on the pencil to open up the flow.